Files

 Open FME Workbench and create a blank workspace.

-To kick off the workspace, we’ll need to read the source data and set up the prompt for the AI.
+To kick off the workspace, we’ll need to read the source data and set up the AI prompt.
 Click Add Reader and set the following parameters:

 - Format: Microsoft Excel